cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 -----
 ## Changelog
+### v11 -> v12
+- Phase 4.
+Trading.
+Removed that self-trade agreements can be opened without an "open a trade agreement" perk
+- Technology exceptions changed: starting yellow technologies are all useable, except Sarween Tools.
 ### v10 -> v11
 - Removed the line saying XenoPsychology isn't useable in the prelude (Xxcha's racial card was modified in consequence to have the bonus votes but not the boosted Diplomacy Secondary)
 - Typo.
 Phase 2.
 "No Negociations" -> "No Negotiations"